 Audio Tour: The included audio tour will guide you through the history of extraordinary art by masters of the Golden Age.

-Show the ticket on your smartphone at the cash register of the Hermitage Amsterdam.
+Show your smartphone ticket at the entrance of the gallery.